CMPUT301W21T04/Crowder/README.md

 ## How to use
 For a tutorial on how to use the app, please see the linked demo video (In progress)

+## Assumptions
+Provide a google-services.json for firestore
+Google map API key (included for now)
+Run on a Pixel3a API 30

 ## References
 https://zeeshan-elahi.medium.com/how-to-use-googles-ml-kit-to-scan-barcodes-8a009ab491d2
 https://medium.com/@aanandshekharroy/generate-barcode-in-android-app-using-zxing-64c076a5d83a